Questions? Call or text anytime 📞 818-446-9627

 Building Resilience and Coping Mechanisms

-While psychodynamic therapy delves into the past, it is deeply invested in improving your present and future well-being.
+While psychodynamic delves into the past, it is deeply invested in improving your present and future well-being.
 Gaining insight into the roots of your struggles is inherently empowering.
 Understanding why you react or feel a certain way reduces confusion and self-blame, paving the way for developing healthier coping strategies.

 Therapy helps you build emotional resilience by: